Semtech spurs LoRa community with next-gen silicon, stares down cellular IoT carriers

 But we are here to talk LoRa, and LoRaWAN in general.
 “LoRa is positioned as an emerging market for Semtech, and a lot of focus goes on that effort,” comments David Armour, strategic marketing manager for the LoRa product group at Semtech.

 Indeed, Semtech invented the technology and manufactures the chips.
 It is one of the founding members of the LoRa Alliance, the industry group promoting the technology in the market.
 IBM and Actility are the other founders.
 Membership stands at around 500, and includes high-profile late-comers like Google and Alibaba.

-“It shows the interest– that it’s not just about metering and utilities, anymore.
-The technology is enabling other use cases – in smart buildings, smart cities, logistics and asset tracking, agriculture,” says Armour.
+“It shows the interest – that it’s not just about metering and utilities, anymore.
+The technology is enabling other use cases, in smart buildings, smart cities, logistics and asset tracking, and agriculture,” says Armour.

 On the show floor, however, the patter is more about the pragmatic rollout of meters; discussion about what might be possible when every power generator and consumer unit is connected is hardly a commercial pursuit, as yet.

 Armour agrees: the transformation of the energy market is just getting started; the first job is to join the dots.
 At the same time, ’smartness’ is quickly multiplying as this ‘internet of things’ is becoming more networked.